-Why A Long-Term Disability Policy Is More Important Than Pet Insurance
+Why A Long-Term-Disability Policy Is More Important Than Pet Insurance

 Some employers may be asking you to pay a bigger share than before, or even the full cost.
 That can have a hidden advantage later, if you use the policy.

 Or you may find that your employer has automatically enrolled you — or plans to — unless you opt out.
-A growing number of employers are going that route, to boost coverage that they feel is in their employees' best interests, not to mention their own, since insurers usually require a minimum level of employee participation in order to offer a plan.
+A growing number of employers are going that route, to boost coverage that they feel is in their employees' best interests, not to mention their own, because insurers usually require a minimum level of employee participation in order to offer a plan.

-Benefits consultants agree that although long-term disability coverage lacks the novelty appeal of some other benefits that companies are offering these days (Hello, pet insurance!), but it can prove much more valuable in the long run.
+Benefits consultants agree that although long-term-disability coverage lacks the novelty appeal of some other benefits that companies are offering these days (Hello, pet insurance!), but it can prove much more valuable in the long run.

 "This is a really critical safety-net benefit," says Rich Fuerstenberg, a senior partner at human resources consultant Mercer.

-If you become disabled because of accident, injury or illness, long-term disability insurance typically pays 50 to 60 percent of your income, while you're unable to work.
+If you become disabled because of accident, injury or illness, long-term-disability insurance typically pays 50 percent to 60 percent of your income, while you're unable to work.
 The length of time the policy pays varies; some policies pay until you reach age 65.

-Many long-term disability claims are for chronic problems such as cancer and musculoskeletal conditions.
+Many long-term-disability claims are for chronic problems such as cancer and musculoskeletal conditions.
 According to the Council for Disability Awareness, the average duration of a claim is nearly three years — 34.6 months.

 Not everyone has savings to support them through that time.
 In 2015, when the Federal Reserve Board surveyed adults about household economics, 53 percent said they don't have a rainy day fund that could cover them even for three months.
 More troubling, nearly half of respondents — 46 percent — said that faced with a hypothetical $400 emergency expense, they don't have the cash to cover it.